Online Engineering Programs in New York

 NY-Based Online Bachelor’s Degrees in Engineering

-In general, a bachelor’s degree is the minimum academic credentialing for those seeking employment in engineering.
-As mentioned above, the majority of distance-based programs are concentrated in specific engineering subfields, especially electrical engineering and management, or at the graduate-degree level.
+Generally, a bachelor’s degree is the minimum academic credential for those seeking engineering employment.
+As mentioned above, the majority of distance-based programs are concentrated in specific engineering subfields, especially electrical engineering, and management, or at the graduate-degree level.
 Here is a sampling of accredited online bachelor’s programs in engineering from institutions based in New York.

 Bachelor of Science in Electrical Engineering – Stony Brook University

-At Stony Brook University, students have the opportunity to pursue an online B.S. in electrical engineering.
-This program is not only ABET-accredited, but also has an asynchronous class schedule which provides a great degree of flexibility for students who have other commitments, such as full-time work.
-Courses in this program include electronics, random signals, calculus, semiconductor devices, and engineering design, among others.
-The cost of the 120-credit program is $270 per credit hour for New York residents, as well as an additional $108 per course.
+At Stony Brook University, students can pursue an online bachelor of science in electrical engineering.
+This program is not only ABET-accredited but also has an asynchronous class schedule, providing great flexibility for students with other commitments, such as full-time work.

 Bachelor of Science, Mathematics and Technology (Computer Science Concentration) – Empire State College

-Students at Empire State College in Saratoga Springs can obtain an online bachelor’s of science, mathematics and technology with a concentration in computer science.
+Students at Empire State College in Saratoga Springs can obtain an online bachelor’s of science, mathematics, and technology with a concentration in computer science.
 Students develop a thorough knowledge of mathematics, programming, and other subjects.
-The program typically requires 120 credits to complete, and tuition costs $270 per credit hour for New York residents, or $323 for online out-of-state residents.
+The program typically requires 120 credits to complete.

 Bachelor of Science (various) – Excelsior College